astronomer/docs/learn/airflow-mlflow.md

 ## Step 2: Configure your Apache Airflow® connection

-To connect Airflow to your MLflow instance, you need to create a [connection in Airflow](connections.md).
+To connect Airflow to your MLflow instance, you need to create a [connection in Apache Airflow®](connections.md).

 1. Run `astro dev start` in your Astro project to start up Airflow and open the Airflow UI at `localhost:8080`.